rundeck/rundeck/docs/en/manual/06-job-options.md

     echo $1

-Then this script will expand the `${option.message}` value a second time, even though it was correctly quoted to pass to your script.
+Then this script will partially expand the `${option.message}` value a second time, even though it was correctly quoted to pass to your script.

 You should do something like this instead: